micro-ROS/micro-ROS-demos/README.md

 It is meant to be running in a microcontroller processor, but for this demonstration, the node runs on the host PC.
 The node is connected to the DDS world through a Micro XRCE-DDS Agent.

-#### Run demonstration
+#### Run real application demonstration

-Note: For this demonstration, you need at least two open terminals, one for the Micro-ROS workspace and the other for the ROS 2 workspace.
+Note: For this demonstration, you need at least two open terminals, one for the ROS 2 workspace and the other for the ROS 2 workspace.

 ##### Micro-ROS nodes

-To run the demonstration, as a first step, you have to build all the required packages in a Micro-ROS workspace.
+To run the demonstration, as a first step, you have to build all the required packages in a ROS 2 workspace.
-To read further about how to build the Micro-ROS workspace click [here]().
+To read further about how to build the ROS 2 workspace click [here](https://index.ros.org/doc/ros2/Linux-Development-Setup/).

 ```bash
 cd ~/ros2_ws